Blues History - Two Important Styles

 Field workers would often make their own 'guitars' from old wooden boxes and wire.
 The first very rudimentary instruments were called Diddley Bows with a single string and could be plucked or bowed like a violin depending on the style of music to be played.

-Cigar-box guitars became common, with 3, 4 or 5 strings.
-This helped enormously in creating music that was a little more complex.
-Whatever style of home-made guitar was made, they were probably very difficult to keep in tune, hence the prevalence of the bottleneck style of Delta Blues playing.
-Poor quality guitar are difficult to keep in tune and bottleneck open tunings are more forgiving than standard tuning.
+Whatever style of home-made guitar was made, they were probably very difficult to keep in tune, hence the prevalence of the bottleneck style of Delta blues playing.
+Poor quality guitars are difficult to keep in tune and bottleneck open tunings are more forgiving than standard tuning.

-Delta blues guitar player Son House plays |Death Letter in the clip below:
+Delta blues guitar player Son House plays Death Letter in the clip below:

 Son House Death Letter Blues.mp3

-Cheap factory-made guitars with regular 6 steel strings were a revelation to Delta Blues musicians.
+Cheap factory-made guitars with regular 6 steel strings were a revelation to Delta blues musicians.
 It was the combination of mass guitar construction and nation-wide distribution by mail-order Sears catalogue that drove the blues guitar revolution.

-For one dollar a poor field worker could buy a playable Stella Harmony guitar and begin to develop the delta blues style of playing guitar that would eventually become electric Chicago Blues and most of the rock music we hear today.
+For one dollar, a poor field worker could buy a playable Stella Harmony guitar and begin to develop the Delta blues style of playing guitar that would eventually become electric Chicago blues and most of the rock music we hear today.

 How Was Delta Blues Style Guitar Played?

 It began in a rudimentary way, just by plucking a string or strings up and down, sometimes fretting a string with the fingers or running the neck of a bottle or knife up and down the strings.
-Although the bottleneck way of playing Delta Blues is deceptively simple and easy to grasp, it's hard to make it sound really great.
+Although the bottleneck way of playing Delta blues is deceptively simple and easy to grasp, it's hard to make it sound really great.

 In its finest form, slide guitar can be incredibly beautiful and delicate to hear.
 In some player's hands, the style can also be raw and powerful, oozing with emotion.
 Son House was very proficient in this raw playing style, basically having just one style of playing for his whole repertoire of songs.